muratk3n/thirdwave/en/README.md

 ---

-"President Joe Biden called for Congress during his joint address last week to pass labor reform legislation, a slate of gig companies has spent over $1 million lobbying Congress to influence the PRO Act and other related issues in 2021 alone"
+"Biden called for Congress during his joint address last week to pass labor reform legislation, a slate of gig companies has spent over $1 million lobbying Congress to influence the PRO Act and other related issues in 2021 alone"

 [Link](https://theintercept.com/2021/05/06/pro-act-uber-lyft-doordash-instacart-lobbying/)